 I really find it objectionable that a stock image is rejected on the basis of the accompanying text (Par keyword spamming).
 The person who’s image was rejected may not send it back, and I don’t think an agency should refuse contributors images or deny customers from seeing them, for any other reason than the image itself.

 Once you’ve negotiated your images through the various hoops and they make it online, the work is done and the images can be sold for years to come.
-These images can not be used commercially however, and the market for them in microstock in general is not nearly as large, but both Shutterstock and Dreamstime have proved that there is still a reasonable demand for them.
-I’ve had a few editorial shots on shutterstock which have had good amounts of downloads, and I’m sure in turn these images have brought extra exposure to the rest of my portfolio.
+These images can not be used commercially however, thus the market for them in general is not nearly as large.
+However, there are always some images which are successful.

 I sent the above shot to Shutterstock and elsewhere, at the height of the Swine flu outbreak in 2009.
 It was downloaded everyday, often several times a day for quite a few weeks and sat in the number one spot on my portfolio for months.
 Unfortunately it was rejected by Dreamstime, which was a disappointment, as seeing it being sold everyday on Shutterstock I was sure I was missing out on sales with it not being on Dreamstime.
 Being a little lazy as I sometimes am, instead of re-editing it and sending it again, I instead wrote to them asking for it to be reviewed again.
 It was rejected again.
 I wouldn’t recommend writing to the agencies asking for images to be re-reviewed, I’ve only once had a decision overturned.
 It really is best just to re-edit an image (if the rejection reason indicates this is possible) or move on to something else.
 It was January 2010 before I finally edited it for Dreamstime, it was accepted and has just sold 5 times there since.
 News of Swine flu had all but disappeared and this kind of image was not as high in demand anymore.
 In retrospect, I should have re-edited it straight away, but I was probably busy jumping through other hoops at the time.